| Attend some great events in the

 Saturdays, 11am & 4pm - Curious George Story Time

-Pull up a bean-bag chair to hear stories read out loud.
+Pull up a bean-bag chair at the Rey Center to hear stories read out loud.
 Selections will include stories from the Curious George series as well as other Rey favorites such as Pretzel, Elizabite, Cicely G and more.
 All ages welcome.
 There is no charge, but donations are welcome.

 Saturdays, 4:30-6pm - Literary Discussion Group